-CellaVision's Annual General Meeting was held on Thursday, May 11, 2022.
+CellaVision's Annual General Meeting was held on Friday, May 5, 2023.
 Essentially, the following resolutions were passed:

-• The parent company and consolidated income statements and balance sheets were adopted.
-It was further resolved to distribute SEK 2.00 per share for the 2021 financial year.

-- Discharge from liability of the members of the Board of Directors and the President. - Re-election of Mikael Worning, Christer Fåhraeus, Åsa Hedin and Stefan Wolf and election of Ann-Charlotte Jarleryd as board members.
-Election of KPMG AB as auditor. - Fee to the Board of Directors, presented in the table on page 58 and in Note B6 of the annual report. - Principles for appointing Nomination Committee that were adopted at the 2020 Annual General Meeting shall also apply before the 2023 Annual General Meeting. - Remuneration report for 2022.
+- The parent company and consolidated income statements and balance sheets were adopted.
+It was further resolved to distribute SEK 2.25 per share for the 2022 financial year. - Discharge from liability of the members of the Board of Directors and the President. - Re-election of Mikael Worning, Christer Fåhraeus, Stefan Wolf and Ann-Charlotte Jarleryd and election of Louise Armstrong-Denby as board members.
+Re-election of KPMG AB as auditor. - Fee to the Board of Directors, presented in the table on page 46 and in Note B6 of the Annual report. - Principles for appointing Nomination Committee that were adopted at the 2020 Annual General Meeting shall also apply before the 2023 Annual General Meeting. - Remuneration report for 2022. - Guidelines for remuneration to senior management.
 The minutes of the Annual General Meeting were presented on the website within a week of the Meeting.
 Material from the Meeting, such as the notice to attend, the minutes and information on the Nomination Committee is available on CellaVision's website.
 The full resolutions of the Meeting as above are available from the Company at the address Mobilvägen 12 in Lund and will be sent to any shareholder who so requests.